 - In the Futurama movie Bender's Game, Leela is forced to wear a shock collar to control her temper.
 Instead of becoming more docile, she ends up getting used to it and finding it pleasurable because she associates it with the fun of beating people up.
 In one fight in the movie she ends up on the ground writhing in pleasure.

 - Batman: The Animated Series had Roxy Rocket, a stuntwoman/thief who pulled off high-altitude heists with the aid of a rocket.
 When Batman pursues her, Roxy starts laughing more and more and eventually... well, she shows her O-face.

-- Lady Deathstrike moans in ecstasy in Hulk Vs. Wolverine, as she's digging her razor-sharp blade-fingers into Logan's back.
+- Lady Deathstrike moans in ecstasy in Hulk Vs. Wolverine, as she's digging her razor-sharp blade-fingers into Wolverine's back.

 - The Venture Bros. featured Brock and Molotov Cocktease engaged in a violent brawl that plays like foreplay - and nothing but, to Brock's frustration.